-Please note that IIMA will conduct its Analytical Writing Tests and Personal Interviews (AWT & PIs) in Ahmedabad, Bangalore, Hyderabad, Kolkata, Mumbai and New Delhi/NCR cities.
-Candidates need to opt two cities for AWT & PI in the CAT application form.
-Candidates shortlisted for AWT & PI will be intimated by registered post tentatively by the second week of January 2021.
+Please note that IIM Ahmedabad will conduct its Analytical Writing Test and Personal Interviews (AWT & PIs) for PGP-FABM in Ahmedabad, Bengaluru, Hyderabad, Kolkata, Mumbai and New Delhi.
+Candidates short-listed for AWT & PI will be intimated by registered post tentatively in the second week of January 2021.

-The CAT takers applying to IIMA's post-graduate programmes can also check out if they have been short-listed for AWT & PI by visiting the IIMA website (www.iima.ac.in) tentatively in the second week of January 2021.
+The CAT takers applying to IIMA’s Post Graduate Programme in Food and Agri-business Management (PGP-FABM) can also check out if they have been short-listed for AWT & PI by visiting the IIMA website (www.iima.ac.in) tentatively in the second week of January 2021.
 No individual regret letters shall be sent to candidates not short-listed for AWT & PI.

 As per Government of India requirement, 27% of the seats are reserved for NC-OBC, 15% for SC, 7.5% for ST candidates, 5% for Persons with Benchmark Disabilities (PwD), and up to 10% for Economically Weaker Sections (EWS).
 Candidates also need to mark carefully the category to which they belong in the CAT application form.

 As defined in The Rights of Persons with Disabilities Act, 2016 (RPwD Act 2016), “person with benchmark disability” means a person with not less than forty percent (40%) of a specified disability where specified disability has not been defined in measurable terms and includes a person with disability where specified disability has been defined in measurable terms, as certified by the certifying authority.

 “Specified Disability” means the disabilities as specified in the Schedule of the RPwD Act 2016.
 The categories of disability are: